CA EPR Legislative History

-CPSC was very active with the Speaker's office in the development, passage and implementation of this legislation, the first of its kind in the world.
-This legislation required the producers of carpet to submit a carpet stewardship plan to CalRecycle, which would be required to include specified elements including a funding mechanism that provides sufficient funding to carry out the plan, including administrative, operational, and capital costs of the plan.
+CPSC was active with the Speaker’s office in the development, passage and implementation of this legislation, the first of its kind in the world.
+This legislation required the producers of carpet to submit a carpet stewardship plan to CalRecycle with certain elements required including a funding mechanism that provides sufficient funding to carry out the plan and its associated administrative, operational, and capital costs.

-This bill was based on work done by the national Paint Product Stewardship Initiative coordinated by the Product Stewardship Institute, which was co-managed by Heidi Sanborn of CPSC from 2003-2006, and work done by San Joaquin County CalRecycle grant which CPSC was the primary contractor establishing retail paint collection in three counties from 2007-2010.
+This bill was based on work done by the national Paint Product Stewardship Initiative coordinated by the Product Stewardship Institute – which was co-managed by CPSC’s Heidi Sanborn from 2003-2006 – and work done through a San Joaquin County CalRecycle grant which CPSC was the primary contractor on that established retail paint collection in three counties from 2007-2010.
 AB 1343 creates a producer managed post-consumer paint recovery program.
-It requires architectural paint manufacturers to develop and implement a stewardship plan to reduce the generation of post-consumer paint, promote the reuse, and manage the end-of-life post-consumer paint in an environmentally sound manner.
+It requires architectural paint manufacturers to develop and implement a stewardship plan to reduce the generation of post-consumer paint, promote reuse of paint, and manage the end-of-life post-consumer paint in an environmentally sound manner.

-CPSC Board Member Patty Garbarino awarding Assemblymember Jared Huffman
+Pictured – Former CPSC Board Member Patty Garbarino awarding

 CPSC played a supporting role to the water quality associations lead on this EPR transitional legislation.
 SB 346 phased copper out of brake pads sold in California.
 It was a negotiated agreement with the producers to stop copper pollution at the source.
 This measure was the only feasible way to reduce the single most significant source of copper in urban watersheds, which kills marine organisms and fatally impairs the viability of salmon and other fish, frustrating State, regional and local government efforts to meet our water quality objectives in the Bay Area and Southern California.